austins/austinsdev-web-client/README.md

 # austinsdev-web-client

-The frontend for _[Austin's Dev](https://austinsdev.com)_, powered by Next.js, React, and Bootstrap.
+The frontend for _[Austin's Dev](https://austinsdev.com)_, powered by Next.js, React, GraphQL with Apollo Client, and Bootstrap.

 The goal of this project is to abstract the frontend away from WordPress, improve performance (such as time to first byte), eliminate the usage of frontend plugins that slow down WordPress, and allow further customization for the intended website.